CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Preliminaries

-LLM alignment is commonly formulated as a preference-based learning problem, where supervision is provided through relative judgments rather than explicit target outputs.
-A canonical instantiation of this paradigm is Reinforcement Learning from Human Feedback (RLHF~\cite{ouyang2022training}), which aligns large language models using human preference data.
-Given a prompt $x$, preferences are provided as pairwise comparisons $(x, y_w, y_l)$, where $y_w$ is preferred over $y_l$.
-RLHF first trains a reward model $r_\phi(x,y)$ from preference data, typically using a pairwise logistic loss:
+LLM alignment is commonly formulated as a preference-based learning problem, where supervision is provided through pairwise comparisons rather than explicit target outputs.
+Given a prompt $x$, a preference pair is denoted as $(x,y_w,y_l)$, where $y_w$ is preferred over $y_l$.
+While Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training} first trains a reward model and then optimizes a policy with reinforcement learning, DPO provides a simpler alternative by directly optimizing the policy on preference pairs.

-where $\sigma(\cdot)$ denotes the sigmoid function.
-The policy $\pi_\theta(y|x)$ is then optimized to maximize the learned reward while remaining close to a reference policy $\pi_{\text{ref}}$, via a KL-regularized objective: